Sir Fitzroy Maclean, 1st Baronet: Early life

-Heritage and education
+Background and education

-He was descended from the Macleans of Ardgour, a Sept of the Clan Maclean, whose chiefs have as their historic seat Duart Castle on the Isle of Mull in the Inner Hebrides.
-He was brought up in Italy and educated at Eton and King's College, Cambridge, where he read Classics and History.
-He then studied in Germany before joining the Diplomatic Service in 1933.
+Maclean was descended from the Macleans of Ardgour, a sept of the Clan Maclean, whose chiefs have as their historic seat Duart Castle on the Isle of Mull in the Inner Hebrides.

+Brought up in Italy, Maclean was educated at Eton before going up to King's College, Cambridge, where he read Classics and History.
+He then studied in Germany before joining HM Diplomatic Service in 1933.

 In the Soviet Union

 In 1934 Fitzroy Maclean was posted to the British Embassy in Paris.
 Bored with the pleasant but undemanding routine, he requested a posting to Moscow in 1937.
-The two and a half years he spent in the Soviet Union formed the first third of his best known book, the autobiographical Eastern Approaches.
+The two and a half years he spent in the Soviet Union formed the first third of his best-known book, the autobiographical Eastern Approaches.

 Maclean was in Moscow until late 1939, and was present during the great Stalinist purges, observing the fates of Bukharin and other Russian revolutionaries.
 Although he was stationed in the capital, Maclean travelled extensively, primarily by train, into remote regions of the USSR which were off limits to foreigners, and was shadowed by the NKVD as he did so.

-World War II
+Second World War

-When war broke out in 1939 Maclean was prevented from joining the military because of his position as a diplomat.
-He was 2nd Secretary in the Foreign Office.
+When the Second World War broke out in 1939, Maclean was prevented from joining the military because of his position as a diplomat: he was Second Secretary in the Foreign Office.
 Therefore, he resigned from the Diplomatic Service "to go into politics".
-After tendering his resignation he immediately took a taxi to the nearest recruiting office and enlisted as a Private in the Queen's Own Cameron Highlanders.
-He was soon promoted to lance corporal and was commissioned in 1941.
+After tendering his resignation he immediately took a taxi to the nearest recruiting office and enlisted as a private in the Queen's Own Cameron Highlanders.
+He was soon promoted to lance corporal before being commissioned in 1941.
 In that year he became the Conservative MP for Lancaster.

-In North Africa in 1942, he distinguished himself in the early actions of the newly formed Special Air Service (SAS), where, with Ralph A. Bagnold, he developed ways of driving vehicles over the Libyan sand "seas".
-Maclean was a brilliant practitioner in the T. E. Lawrence brand of fighting, and he reported directly to Winston Churchill in Cairo.
+In North Africa in 1942, Maclean distinguished himself in the early actions of the newly-formed Special Air Service (SAS), where, with Ralph A. Bagnold, he developed ways of driving vehicles over the Libyan sand "seas".
+Maclean was a practitioner in the T. E. Lawrence brand of fighting, and he reported directly to Winston Churchill in Cairo.
 A letter of introduction from David Stirling said of him at the end of this period: "He has done well on our raids.
-Don't be taken in by his rather pompous manner or his slow way of speaking - he is OK."
+Don't be taken in by his rather pompous manner or his slow way of speaking – he is OK."

 Persia and Iraq

-Later that year he transferred to the Middle East as part of the Persia and Iraq Command.
+Later that year Maclean transferred to the Middle East as part of the Persia and Iraq Command.
 He was "allotted a platoon of Seaforth Highlanders and instructed to kidnap" General Fazlollah Zahedi, the commander of the Persian forces in the Isfahan area.
-Maclean captured him and smuggled him out by plane to internment in Palestine.
+Maclean captured him and smuggled him out by plane to internment in mandatory Palestine.
 This incident soon led Hitler's government to withdraw support from its network in Persia.